 In a research study sponsored by the United States Department of Justice, James Wright and Peter Rossi interviewed over 1,800 incarcerated felons, asking how they felt about civilians and gun ownership.
 Thirty-three percent of these criminals admitted to being scared off, shot at, wounded, or captured by a gun-owning victim.
 Sixty-nine percent of them knew at least one other criminal who had similar experiences.
 Nearly 80 percent of felons also claimed that they intentionally avoid victims and homes that they believe may be armed.

-This shows that at least one in three criminals has been deterred because of an armed citizen, and that four out five avoid victimizing people that have guns.
+This shows that at least one in three criminals has been deterred because of an armed citizen, and that four out of five avoid victimizing people that have guns.

 Most people realize that law enforcement cannot be everywhere, yet so many rely on nothing but a 911 call to protect both their home and those inside it.
 For those who live in remote areas, it can take an hour or more for first responders to arrive after an emergency call, but in most cases, even five minutes is too long.
 But when a homeowner is armed and trained, the sense of security increases.

 Thanks to modern psychology, we know that people need this sense of security in order to grow and develop into healthy adults.
 Not surprisingly, privately owned guns provide that.
 Sixty-three percent of Americans now believe that having a gun in the house increases safety.
 While some may dismiss the importance of feeling secure and safe, or claim that another person’s desire for safety makes them feel unsafe, it is by far the most basic of human needs.
 And without it, people are left feeling frightened, angry, and defensive – often unable to reach, or even focus on, higher goals.